Why Test for Radon in Atlanta?

 Deployment

-We place the charcoal canisters in the lowest livable level of the home (basement or first floor) at the start of the inspection.
+We place a professional Continuous Radon Monitor (CRM) in the lowest livable level of the home (basement or first floor) at the start of the inspection.
+These advanced electronic devices provide high-precision hourly readings.

 2